-A summary of the most commonly grain trucks is on the GTSN Truck Chart (see Figure 1).
+A summary of the most commonly identified /most common grain trucks is on the GTSN Truck Chart (see Figure 1).
 This should be the first point of reference when understanding grain truck mass limits.

 Figure 1: GTSN Truck Chart

 1.3 How to use the truck book